Gertrude Stein

 Francesca Wade

-Pushing beyond the conventions of literary biography, Gertrude Stein: An Afterlife is a bold, innovative examination of the nature of legacy and memory itself, in which Wade uncovers the origins of Stein’s radical writing and reveals new depths to the storied relationship that made it possible.
-A captivating, brilliant work of biography, Gertrude Stein: An Afterlife is a groundbreaking examination of a true literary giant.
+Pushing beyond the conventions of literary biography, Gertrude Stein: An Afterlife “will forever be an essential tool for anyone studying or reading Gertrude Stein,” (The New York Review of Books) through its bold examination of the nature of legacy and memory itself, uncovering the origins of Stein’s radical style and revealing new depths to the storied relationship that made it possible.
+Captivating and brilliant, Gertrude Stein: An Afterlife is a groundbreaking examination of a true literary giant.

 Los oyentes también disfrutaron: